Alaqian/rubicks-cube/README.md

 Each face of the Cube will be represented as a 3x3 array:

 - `0` or 'F' represents the 'front' face or the face you are looking at

-- `1` or 'L' represents the 'left' face
+- `2` or 'L' represents the 'left' face
-- `2` or 'R' represents the 'right' face
+- `3` or 'R' represents the 'right' face
-- `3` or 'U' represents the 'up' face
+- `4` or 'U' represents the 'up' face
-- `4` or 'D' represents the 'down' face
+- `5` or 'D' represents the 'down' face
-- `5` or 'B' represents the 'back' face

 The whole cube can be represented as a 6x3x3 array: